A response to a chargeback is your opportunity to dispute the cardholder claims by providing supporting documentation and additional details.

 - On the following screen, click on the eyeball to view the transaction details.

-3) How to Respond to Chargebacks & Retrieval Requests
+3) How to Respond to Chargebacks, Retrieval Requests & Pre-Arbitrations

 Do not issue a refund